The Not-So-Great Story About What’s Happening With Our Cabinets

 Last week was a WEEK.
 Basically, a true Monday every single day.
 There was a mix of being really mad, then sad, and then mad again.
 I spent the beginning of the week wondering if I should share this story, but then I was reminded that the whole reason we are doing these renovations is to share the ups and downs.

 The amazing thing about the GBOGH house is that it has been so many good things!
 It’s a 1920’s house that we are gutting…I kept waiting for unexpected things to happen and really nothing did.
+Honestly some days I had so much downtime I was just sitting on the floor scrolling — reorganizing my inbox, browsing bitcoin casinos on my phone, reading every renovation blog on the internet — anything to kill time while the crew did their thing.
 The biggest issue we’ve had so far is that windows were delayed a few weeks.
 Windows being only a few weeks delayed is basically them being early with how the construction world is right now!

 And then you insert these past couple of weeks 😅.
 Everyone that has been working on the house has been working overtime helping to get it done in time.
 Let me give you a timeline of what these past two weeks were supposed to be.
 The BSL girls arrived on Sunday.
 Monday was a mad rush at the house of the finish carpenters, electricians, plumbers, etc., getting things installed in the house.
 Wednesday-Friday we moved into the house.
 Tuesday we had photos scheduled for the house to be listed.
 Thursday and Friday the film crew was wrapping up filming.